RMIT-SEPT/majorproject-3-thurs-10-30-1/docs/README.md

 Our Product has the following features implemented:
 -account registration for users
 -Login for users with responsive errors.
+-Logout for users.
--Different nav bar display depending on type of account logged in -Profile viewing and editing for users.
+-Different nav bar display depending on type of account logged in.
+-Profile viewing and editing for users.
 -Admin account ability to create worker accounts.
 -The beginnings of simple booking creation- displaying all businesses available in the database to users.
 The completion of this feature is a part of our current sprint.
+-redux session integration.

 Consistent front end design.
 API mapping for a number of backend functions relating to services, businesses, users and bookings.